MicrosoftDocs/CommunityToolkit/docs/maui/converters/math-expression-converter.md

 [!INCLUDE [docs under construction](../includes/preview-note.md)]

 The `MathExpressionConverter` is a converter that allows users to perform various math operations.
+This works with a single binding value, if you require multiple values through a `MultiBinding` then see [`MultiMathExpressionConverter`](multi-math-expression-converter.md)

 The `Convert` calculates the incoming expression string with one variable and returns a `double` result.